rauschma/minimal-react/README.md

 * The browser tab is refreshed automatically when you change either HTML or JavaScript code.

 ## Building the project

+You can also create a stand-alone version of this web app that doesn’t need the development server to run:

 ```js
 npm run build